oa-333/dbgutil/README.md

 It is possible to register an exception listener, that will receive notifications about fatal events.
 Currently only fatal exceptions, and std::terminate() are reported.
-In order to register such a listener, first derive from OsExceptionListener, and then pass a pointer to initDbgUtil():
+In order to register such a listener, first derive from OsExceptionListener, and then pass a pointer to initLibDbg():

-    class MyExceptionListener : public dbgutil::OsExceptionListener {
+    class MyExceptionListener : public libdbg::OsExceptionListener {
         // implement pure virtual functions
     };

     static MyExceptionListener myExceptionListener;

-    dbgutil::initDbgUtil(&myExceptionListener, nullptr, LS_FATAL,
+    libdbg::initLibDbg(&myExceptionListener, nullptr, LS_FATAL,
         DBGUTIL_CATCH_EXCEPTIONS | DBGUTIL_SET_TERMINATE_HANDLER);

 ### Generating Core Dumps on Windows/Linux during Crash Handling